trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

 	command.

 The ordering of the basic moves follows a logical pattern: The project must be created first.
-Curves can be added at any time, but adding curve segments to a curve must be done in order.
+Curves can be added at any time.
 The background grid can be added any time to the project.
 A mesh is ususally generated after the model (curves) and background grid are completed.

 ## HQMTool API